mahaloz/objgraph/README.md

 ```

 Feel free to not redfine the stack pointer, registers, or anything else.
 After completing
-you implementation, just place it in the `archs` folder and select it in the config box
+your implementation, just place it in the `archs` folder and select it in the config box
 dialog found in the `Tools` tab in Binary Ninja.
 Make sure your arch class name ends in
 `Arch`.